Gamlilorien/rpg-buddy/README.md

    * [jQuery](https://jquery.com/) - for less verbose JavaScript

+   * [Moment.js](https://cdn.jsdelivr.net/momentjs/2.12.0/moment.min.js) - for adding a human-ledgible timestamp to the Roll History

    * [FontAwesome](https://fontawesome.com/) - for fantastic free icons

    * [Bootstrap-modal-ios](https://gist.github.com/thuijssoon) - for best UI experience I wanted to use modal windows on a mobile browser which has known issues in Bootstrap.
 Thankfully this bit of code by Thijs Huijssoon was just what I needed and was easy to impliment and modify, so thank you!